- Main Menu

 What is the IT change management process?

 The IT change management process was established as a formal means of adding to or changing the configuration of an enterprise’s IT estate.
 The IT change management process begins whenever an authorized individual submits a request for the acquisition of a new piece of equipment, software product, or third-party service to be integrated within the enterprise OR an authorized system initiates a pre-approved change request.
-The type of technology requested, the source of the request, the reason for the request, and the priority of the request are all documented.
-If not pre-approved, the requested change is then evaluated by IT operations to determine if the requested change is justified.
+The type of technology requested, the source of the change request, the reason for the request, and the priority of the request are all documented.
+If not pre-approved, the requested change is then evaluated by IT operations to determine if the request for change is justified.
 If the requested equipment is redundant, incompatible, too expensive, or otherwise deemed to be unnecessary, the change request is rejected.

 Depending on the circumstances, an approved change is prioritized and categorized accordingly (more on this later).
 The type of change requested will have a directed influence on the IT change management process, which ITIL breaks down into seven steps: